saitoht/lumin/README.md

 # lumin
-Simulate luminescent properties of materials using the information from first-principles calculations
+Simulate luminescent properties of materials using the information from first-principles calculations.

 ## Requirement
 For first-principles calculations
 - Quantum ESPRESSO
+- (ecalj)

 For Phonon calculations
 - Phonopy
+- (Quantum ESPRESSO)
+- (alamode)

 For Python modules
 - numpy